 1. Prevention

 Numerous diseases can be prevented, except for some rare inherited ones.
 Diseases caused by environmental factors can often be prevented by reducing or removing those harmful factors.
-However, some cancers/environmental exposures are unavoidable.
+While some environmental risks are difficult to avoid entirely, many major cancer risks, such as tobacco use, unhealthy diet, and exposure to certain chemicals, are modifiable through lifestyle choices and public health measures.
 For infectious diseases, prevention usually means avoiding contact with sick people or making people immune through vaccines.

 Quarantine can help, but it is not always effective.
-Some diseases spread through the air or animals are difficult to control, but others, like tuberculosis or bird flu, can be managed by treating patients or controlling infected animals.
+Some diseases spread through the air or animals are difficult to control, but others, like avian influenza (bird flu), can be managed by controlling infected animal populations.
+Human diseases like tuberculosis are controlled through early diagnosis, treatment of infected people, and infection control measures in congregate settings.

-Diseases spread by insects or contaminated water and food can usually be controlled by killing the insects or cleaning the water and milk.
+Diseases spread by insects or contaminated water and food can usually be controlled by killing the insects and by ensuring access to clean water and safe food, which includes practices like water treatment and pasteurization of milk.

 2. Immunisation and Vaccination